kittytastic/Peano-Fork/project/Report/Notes.md

 # Feedback - TODO
 ## Intro
-Generic beginning - Mention per core efficiency, lots of preformance from increase per core capabilities

-Exahype - abstraction, performance, nothing can use domain specific knowledge <-- not tooling
+(0:00)
+[ ] Fix generic beginning - mention per core efficiency and how lots of recent gains have been from that [ ] Change wording - Exahype abstraction causes problems, can't use domain specific knowledge, there is nothing wrong with tooling.

+(2:37)
+[ ] Refine compiler part - waffling
-problem statement, compiler good at long simple compilers, compilers good at simple loops,
+[ ] Refine compiler part - what are compiler good at compiler good at long simple compilers, compilers good at simple loops [ ] Make clear - not writing a compiler, writing something that passes code to the compiler

+(3:50)
-intro - specific research question, something doesnt work: can me keep user friendly and aggressive
+[ ] Add research question - Can code be user friendly and make aggressive optimisations

 ## Problem statement
-bin Hpde

-formula is first order - not general

-formula embedded in text, no colons
+(4:36)
+[ ] Remove term - HPDE
+[ ] Fix wording - formula isn't general, it is first oder [ ] Fix formatting - formulas should be embedded into text, full stops and comma at tend of formula, no colons prefacing them (6:07)

-Euler has 2+d unknowns
+[ ] Clarify - Euler has 2+d unknowns

-CCz4 59 - olinda

-example of FD formula

-Dont write equation 1, (1), only equation when you start sentance with

-Equations 1-5, dont enuerate all equation, only named

-First problem statement, remove we thens!
+(6:22)
+[ ] Refine CCZ4 - 58 unknowns, ref FO-CCZ4 paper
+[ ] Fix wording - FD derivation isn't a simplification, its a special case its with B as 0 [ ] Fix formatting - Refer to equation 1 as (1), don't use the word equation unless starting a sentence.
+[ ] Fix formatting - Only enumerate equations that you then refer to [ ] Fix missing word - we then
+[ ] Fix wording - change all the "We thens" in derivation.
+(9:25)
-Equation 5, put a full stop at the end
+[ ] Fix formatting - Equation 5, put full stop at the end
-6 face cube, 4 face .
+[ ] Consistency - 6 face 3D, 4 face 2D

-Is a majority of engine code.
+[ ] Clarify - "Is a majority of engine code"

-Functional programming patten.
+[ ] Update wording - ExaHyPE uses a functional programming paradigm (10:42)
+polish exahype
 ???
-11:25
+math = numerics
+Doesnt like Exahype Seciton

 ## Related Work
+[ ] Clarify - python templating, not c++ templating
+[ ] Fix formatting - Use words for numbers less than 12
+(12:07)
+[ ] Fix tone - Remove we believe
-python templating, not c++ templating numbers less than 12 as words we belive - bin challenge term optimisation expert, compiler is the expert, need a transform expert, adds seperation of concern
+[ ] Elaborate - Challenge the term optimisation expert as compiler is the expert.
+Replace them with a transform expert which adds separation of concern

-(13:40)
+(13:16)
-YATeTo likes this seperation of code
-It is not clear if compiler or BLAS is better <--- add need to investigate YATeTo only works with linear systems
+[ ] Follow on - YATeTo uses this separation of concern [ ] Elaborate - It is not clear if a compiler or BLAS is better, that needs to be investigated [ ] Clarify - YATeTo only works with linear systems
-Not clear if rebuilding
+[ ] Elaborate - Not clear if rebuilding matrices at every time step for non-linear would be worth it

 (15:40)
+???
-General, why you study these things, in which way have these things effected decisions
+[ ] Add a summary section - Why you study these things?
+In which way have these things effected decisions?

-Could look at stencil compilers.
+[ ] Potentially - look at stencil compilers, PLUTO is interesting

 ## Solution
-move data
+(17:00)
-DAG, what is done, SymPy doesnt exist move D forward
+[ ] Refine - only talk about what is done, don't mention SymPy e.t.c.
+[ ] Refine - Move Architecture overview forward, Context then Depth

 ## Results
-Normalization again base line is weird
+[ ] Look at - Normalization against handopt is weird

 ## Evaluation section
-Add discussion about results
+[] Add  - Evaluation section that discusses results

 (19:12)
 ???

-What doesnt work,
+[ ] Mention - What doesnt work
-open question, to which degree challenges approach (21:00) remove redundant comp -- register presure
+[ ] Mention - open question, to which degree challenges approach (21:00)
+remove redundant comp -- register presure

-DAGs could have side effects, mby look at latest ISC poster
+[ ] Mention - DAGs could have side effects, mby look at latest ISC poster

-Not clear if it would work in GPUs
+[ ] Mention - Not clear if it would work in GPUs
-Not clear if compilers require for loops, mby compilers like for loops
+[ ] Mention - Not clear if compilers require for loops, mby compilers like for loops

 ## Conclusion
 (23:30)
-This is the Q we wanted to answer in into - this is how we answered it
+[ ] Refine - This is the Q we wanted to answer in into, this is how we answered it [ ] Add - investigate compilers vs BLAS (14:00)